jmejia8/Metaheuristics.jl/docs/src/problems.md

 ## Constrained Optimization

-Constrained test problems (mainly for testing alpha version of the package, but useful for testing constrained optimization).
+Constrained test problems used during alpha testing of the package.
+These are useful for testing constrained optimization algorithms.

 ```@docs
 Metaheuristics.TestProblems.constrained1